anderson-aristotle/ruby-object-model/README.md

 end
 ```

-In the code above we defined a `module` called Sleepable.
+In the code above, we defined a `module` called Sleepable.
 We also define a
 `Person` class and a `Computer` class.
 By using the keyword `include` followed
 by the name of the module (in this case `Sleepable`) we have access to the methods
 we defined in our module.
 This is great because it allows us to keep our code